 Your body uses magnesium to feed your muscles and organs, and it also helps to regulate energy and mineral levels.
 You get magnesium from foods like leafy greens, whole grains and nuts, but eating an unbalanced diet still can leave you with low levels.
 Compound this with the fact that your magnesium need rises when you're pregnant, and the fact that many pregnant people stray from straight-and-narrow nutritionally, and you have a clear cause for a supplement.
 Some obstetricians include magnesium supplements as part of prenatal care to help alleviate preeclampsia and leg cramps, but it's important to supplement only with your doctor's supervision.

 Women typically need 310 to 350 milligrams of magnesium per day, but the physical burden of growing a fetus increases those needs.
-Pregnant women 19 to 30 years old need 350 milligrams per day, pregnant women over 31 need 360 milligrams, and pregnant women 14 to 18 years old need 400 milligrams.
+Pregnant people 19 to 30 years old need 350 milligrams per day, pregnant people over 31 need 360 milligrams, and pregnant people 14 to 18 years old need 400 milligrams.
 The risk of consuming too much from food alone is very small, but taking a supplement without first speaking to your doctor raises your risk.